lekevacancer/OpenVAS/README.md

 ![Unathenticated Scan](https://i.imgur.com/Nibkx9t.png)
 Prior to Implementing Hardening Measures and Security Controls:

-At the "BEFORE" stage of the project, the resources were deliberately set up with public exposure to the internet.
-This intentionally insecure configuration aimed to attract potential cyber attackers and monitor their techniques.
-The Virtual Machines had both their Network Security Groups (NSGs) and built-in firewalls configured with wide-open rules, granting unrestricted access from any source.
-Furthermore, all other resources, including storage accounts and databases, were deployed with public endpoints that were visible to the internet, without utilizing private endpoints for enhanced security.
+At the "BEFORE" stage of the project, the resources were deliberately set up with vulnerable applications.
+This intentionally insecure  applications aimed to allow the scanner to identify vulnerablities within the system.
+The Windoes Virtual Machine had its firewall disabled and vulnerable out of date applications such as Adobe, Mozilla Firefox, and VLC playerboth was installed on the system.

 ## Architecture After Hardening / Security Controls